vidhi-nirmal71/authinfo/README.md

-# 🛠️ User Login Tracker
+# 🛠️ Authinfo - User Login Tracker

-The **User Login Tracker** package provides a lightweight solution for logging user login activities within your Laravel application.
+The **authinfo** package provides a lightweight solution for logging user login activities within your Laravel application.
 It records successful login attempts by storing the user's ID and IP address in the database, offering basic insights into authentication activities.

 <p>🏷️
 <a href="https://packagist.org/search/?tags=authentication">#Authentication</a>&nbsp;